ThomasByr/Phoenyx/README.md

 Obviously some distribution of python : ``python 3.9`` and above is required.

 You will also need ``pygame`` in order to use the Engine and ``numpy`` to use Vectors.
-Also if you are on Windows and numpy 1.19.4 happens not to work with the last Microsoft update, make sure to uninstall the current distribution of numpy and then do ``pip install numpy==1.19.3``.
+Also if you are on Windows and numpy 1.19.4 happens not to work with the last Microsoft update, make sure to update the current distribution of numpy with ``pip install --upgrade numpy``.

 ## Licenses